By Madeline Bocaro

+The drawings are done with a mechanical drawing pen called a Rapidograph used by architects and designers.
 The style is reminiscent of Yoko’s drawings representing her song lyrics on the inner sleeves of the album Fly.

 FRANKLIN SUMMER (1995-2013) “I was in the country at my farm, just relaxing and everything.
 And somebody told me that they wanted my drawings for an exhibition.
 I said, “I don’t do drawings.”
 But it was such a beautiful day.
 And I saw the beautiful rolling hills and the sun and everything was so kind of lackadaisical, a beautiful summer day.
 And I think, “why don’t I just try to do it?
 Oh, this is interesting!”
 So I finished six of them.
 And I called the person who was arranging the gallery show and said “I think I did some drawings.
 Do you want them?” …So from then on, I realized that as it’s so easy to do it, and as it’s just so relaxing to do it – it’s almost like a therapy.
 So I did so many of them.
 I do them without planning.
 It’s not like I’m saying, “Oh, let’s do a circle,” you know – each one is totally different.”